Types of Roofing

 Factors that determine what type of roofing is best include the slope and complexity of the roof, as well as the style of the house, local climate and the cost of different roofing options.

-At Affordable Home Services of Northern New Jersey, you can trust that you'll have the best roofing in no time!
+At Affordable Home Services of Northern New Jersey, you can trust that you’ll have the best roof installation in NJ in no time!

 Although these terms are used interchangeably, most roof shingles used today are technically known as asphalt fiberglass shingles.
 The fiberglass mat embedded in the shingle provides an extra measure of strength and tear resistance.